-Switching from Gas to Battery-Powered Lawn Care Equipment Is Becoming a Reality for More Commercial Pros
+Converting from Gas to Battery-Powered Lawn Tools is Becoming a Reality for More Professional Landscapers

 Overcoming the Hurdles

-We asked the Greenworks team about the most common objections to switching from gas to battery-powered lawn care equipment.
+We asked the Greenworks team about the most common objections to converting from gas to battery-powered lawn tools.

-The Greenworks team believes the entire residential OPE segment has already jumped into the commercial segment of the business.
-High-voltage platforms such as their 82V commercial line have given professional landscapers the power and run time to fully replace all of their gas-powered products.
+Greenworks believes that nearly the entire residential OPE segment has already jumped into the commercial segment of the business.
+Platforms like the Greenworks 82V commercial line give professional landscapers the power and run time to replace all of their gas products.

 Visualizing the Loadout

-When you consider how all that adds up, take your upfront costs, fuel costs, and maintenance costs over the life of each product.
-If you’d rather not do the math yourself, Greenworks’ dealers have literature that can help you see the long-term ROI on their commercial products.
+Add it all up on a spreadsheet for yourself.
+Factor in the higher upfront costs of battery-powered tools.
+Then add up your average daily fuel costs—as well as your maintenance costs over the life of each product.
+If you’d rather not do the math yourself, contact a Greenworks Commercial dealer.
+They may have some literature to help you see the long-term ROI on their 82V tools.

 We asked the team about areas of the country that are seeing higher adoption rates for battery-powered lawn equipment.
 It’s impressive to see how widespread it is for commercial crews.

 According to their data, Greenworks is now seeing that the battery transition is occurring all around the country.
-There are now more than 500 towns and cities that have some form of ban or reduction in the use of gasoline outdoor products.
+As of 2021, over 100 cities in the United States alone have some sort of restriction or outright ban on using gas-powered leaf blowers.